Frequently Asked Questions

 I'm thinking about filing a complaint, but I'm not sure where to start.

-We recognize that speaking up in any way may be difficult - and is not possible or safe for everyone - but it can be worthwhile if you're up for it and have the support to do so.
+We recognize that speaking up in any way may be difficult - and is not possible or safe for everyone - but it can be worthwhile if you're up for it.

 Can my story be published on the blog?

 We ask that you share specifics like where and approximately when your experience took place.
-You can remain anonymous on the blog, but you must provide a valid email address so we are able to contact you.
+You can remain anonymous on the blog, but you must provide a valid email address so we are able to contact you and share the link to your story.

-I'm a healthcare provider/birth worker/professional - would you consider posting a story from my perspective?
+I'm a healthcare provider/ birth worker/ abortion doula/ mental health worker/ midwifery student/ other professional - would you consider posting a story from my perspective?

 Yes, absolutely!
-We recognize that many professionals are also struggling to do good, patient-centred work in a flawed system.
-We're interested in sharing your stories of working in the healthcare system & supporting folks accessing a range of reproductive healthcare services in Ontario.
+We're interested in sharing your stories of working in the healthcare system & issues you’ve encountered while supporting folks accessing a range of sexual & reproductive healthcare services in Ontario: birth, pregnancy & infant loss, abortion, mental healthcare and more.

 But I'm not a great writer, what should I say?
 How should I say it?